Frequently Asked Questions

 Who do I see if my child is suffering from social anxiety or personal issues that are affecting their learning?

-Kimberley College has a part-time counsellor that is available for students.
-A referral to see the counsellor must be booked through a Deputy Principal.
+Kimberley College has a full-time counsellor that is available for students during term time.
+A referral to see the counsellor must be booked through the Student Hub.

 Do you offer out of hours school and holiday care?

-Unfortunately, the College does not currently offer before or after school care.
+The College does not offer before or after school care.
 There is a child care centre next door (https://www.bhchildcare.com.au/) that does offer this service, but places are limited.
+Please apply directly to this centre.

 As an independent school, do we have the same accountability requirements as government schools?